Insured-Retirement-Institute/Style-Guide/README.md

 ## Style Conventions

 Field naming
-- Booleans: Should be prefixed with is or has.
+- **Booleans**: Should be prefixed with is or has.
-- Lists/Arrays: Use plural nouns to represent the array itself and singular nouns to represent the elements within the array Agents
+- **Lists/Arrays**: Use plural nouns to represent the array itself and singular nouns to represent the elements within the array
-Producers > agents

 ## Data definitions

-- Producers is the preferred nomenclature when referring to licensed/appointed professionals selling products.
+- **Producers** is the preferred nomenclature when referring to licensed/appointed professionals selling products.

 Coming soon